Medical facilities in Chad are poor.

 Medicines are in short supply or unavailable.
 You should carry properly labeled medications with you, including a copy of the original prescription to indicate why you have a particular medication.

 Malaria and water-borne diseases are common, and the country experiences Cholera outbreaks often.
 A Cholera outbreak in 2011 led to more than 1,500 reported cases and 30 deaths.

 Meningitis outbreaks can occur throughout Chad, and are especially common in the south of the country, which lies within the African meningitis belt stretching from Senegal to Ethiopia.

 Since the mid-1990s, meningitis has occurred on an unprecedented scale in this region.

 Do not drink the water.
 You should drink only boiled (for at least three minutes) or bottled water and avoid ice in drinks.
 Most likely food purchased from local street vendors does not meet adequate hygiene standards.

-If you suffer from diarrhoea during a visit to Chad you should seek immediate medical attention.
+If you suffer from diarrhea during a visit to Chad, you should seek immediate medical attention.

 You will be asked to produce a yellow fever vaccination certificate on arrival in the country.
-You should also consider the following vaccinations before travelling:
+You should also consider the following vaccinations before traveling:

-In summary the threat of violent crime, kidnapping and robbery is very real as are the threats to your health by Meningitis, malaria, cholera and yellow fever.
-Chad simply is not in a nice part of the world and you should seriously re-consider your need to travel there.
+The threat of violent crime, kidnapping and robbery is very real as are the threats to your health by meningitis, malaria, cholera and yellow fever.
+Chad simply is not a safe place to go, and you should seriously re-consider your need to travel there.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.